Herbert Langford Warren

-Herbert Langford Warren (29 March 1857 – 27 June 1917) was an architect who practiced in New England.
+Herbert Langford Warren (29 March 1857 – 27 June 1917) was an English architect who practiced in New England.
 He is noted for his involvement in the American Arts and Crafts movement, and as the founder of the School of Architecture at Harvard University.

 Biography

 Warren was born in Manchester, England.
-His father was Samuel Mills Warren, of colonial New England ancestry, and his mother was Sarah Anne (born Broadfield) from Shropshire.
+His father was Samuel Mills Warren, of colonial New England ancestry, and his mother was Sarah Anne Broadfield from Shropshire.
 His parents were Swedenborgians, and he followed them in that allegiance.
-He was educated in Manchester, except for two years (1869-1871) during which he attended the gymnasia of Gotha and Dresden, Germany.
-From 1871-1975 he attended Owens College Manchester, and then spent a year as draughtsman in the office of the Manchester architect William Dawes.
+He was educated in Manchester, except for two years (1869–1871) during which he attended the gymnasia of Gotha and Dresden, Germany.
+From 1871–1975 he attended Owens College Manchester, and then spent a year as draughtsman in the office of the Manchester architect William Dawes.

 The family moved to the United States in 1876.
-He studied for two years at the Massachusetts Institute of Technology (1877-1879) then worked in the office of the architect H.H.
-Richardson in Brookline until 1884.
+He studied for two years at the Massachusetts Institute of Technology (1877–1879) then worked in the office of the architect H. H. Richardson in Brookline until 1884.
 During this period he took courses with Charles Eliot Norton as a special student at Harvard.
-In 1884 he travelled to Europe, studying the architecture of England Italy and France.
-On his return to the United States he set up in architectural practice in Boston, and later had an office also in Troy, NY.
+In 1884 he travelled to Europe, studying the architecture of England, Italy, and France.
+On his return to the United States he set up in architectural practice in Boston, and later had an office in Troy, New York.
 He married in 1887, to Catharine Clark Reed.
 He went into partnership with Lewis H. Bacon in 1894, an arrangement that lasted about a year.
 The firm of Warren, Smith and Biscoe was set up in 1900 with Frank Patterson Smith and Maurice Biscoe.
-It became Warren & Smith in 1906 when Biscoe moved to Colorado.

-As well as practicing architecture, Warren was a teacher and administrator with Harvard University from 1893, becoming Professor of Architecture in 1903.
+It became Warren & Smith in 1906 when Biscoe moved to Colorado.As well as practicing architecture, Warren was a teacher and administrator with Harvard University from 1893, becoming Professor of Architecture in 1903.
 Warren developed the program of teaching of architecture at Harvard, culminating in the establishment of the School of Architecture in 1912.
 His approach to teaching emphasized architectural history, regarding this as just as important as technical training.
-He expressed the importance of this balance in an article on Architectural education at Harvard University: "...the peculiar fascination of architecture lies in the fact that it is at once a fine art of the most exalted and ideal character and is at the same time in touch, as no other fine art is, with the most practical and exacting demands of everyday life".
-Warren taught three year-long courses in the history of European architecture, covering classical Greece, the Middle Ages, and the Renaissance.
+He expressed the importance of this balance in an article on Architectural education at Harvard University:

+Warren taught three-year-long courses in the history of European architecture, covering classical Greece, the Middle Ages, and the Renaissance.
 He emphasized that the purpose of this study was not to be able to imitate historical styles, but to understand the fundamental principles of design.
-In a memoir written after Warren's death, John Taylor Boyd, one of his students, wrote: "In his teaching, the experience of a practicing architect made real and mellowed the research of the scholar".
+In a memoir written after Warren's death, John Taylor Boyd, one of his students, wrote: "In his teaching, the experience of a practicing architect made real and mellowed the research of the scholar."
 Warren also taught architectural history at the Massachusetts Institute of Technology and at the Cambridge School of Architectural and Landscape Design for Women.